Skip to content

 To download with map and route directions, or we have glossy printed versions available at the pub.

-The torrs riverside park - 1/2 Mile
+The torrs riverside park trail

 This special park in New Mills takes you through a beautiful river gorge with a fabulous 160 metre long walkway elevated over the water.
 From the walkway you can enjoy the rushing water below with waterfalls, weirs and interesting industrial building